 The purpose of this work is to demonstrate how UV polarization and spectroscopy can uniquely address fundamental questions regarding the most rapidly rotating massive stars.
 Understanding the origins of rapid rotation requires knowledge of the stellar (and binary) evolutionary history and the present-day rotation rates.

-Figures~\ref{gravitydark} and ~\ref{shape} demonstrate the importance of accurate stellar rotation rates.
-Figure~\ref{gravitydark} shows for an early (B2) rapidly rotating star that the surface temperature varies substantially with increasing rotating and that near critical rotation results in a span of stellar effective temperature that covers the entire range for B stars.
+Figures~\ref{gravitydark} and ~\ref{shape} demonstrate the importance of determining stellar rotation rates.
+Figure~\ref{gravitydark} shows the surface temperature variations with the rotation rate for an early B2 spectral type star.
+As critical rotation is reached, the temperature variation across the surface covers virtually the entire range for B stars.

-Figure~\ref{shape} shows the same spectral type (B2) rotating at 0.8 $v_{crit}$.
-This Figure shows the oblate shape due to the rapid rotation.
-It also illustrates that depending on the viewing vantage point, the projected area of the star varies as well as the stellar surface temperature that can be seen.
-Given the star is the main energy source through its ionizing radiation, the requirement to obtain accurate rotation rates is important and has further implications for observables.
+Figure~\ref{shape} shows the same spectral type (B2) star rotating at 0.8 $v_{crit}$ whose surface has an oblate shape due to the rapid rotation.
+It also illustrates that the projected area of the star and stellar surface temperature vary with viewing angle.
+Given the star is the main energy source for the disk through its ionizing radiation, the requirement to obtain accurate rotation rates is important and has further implications for observables.

 Polstar provides the capabilities for different (and generally complementary) observational strategies to determine certain properties of a large sample of Be/Bn stars and their circumstellar environments (discussed in Subsection.~\ref{disks}).

-Currently, the actual rotation rates are still contentious and the lack of firm rates means that we do not know actual stellar momentum rates.
-For example, in the work by \citet{Townsend2004}, they argue that gravity darkening due to the oblate stellar surface has led to a systematic underestimate of stellar rotation rates.
+Currently, the actual rotation rates are still contentious and the lack of firm rates means that we do not know actual stellar momenta.
+For example, \citet{Townsend2004} argue that gravity darkening due to the oblate stellar surface has led to a systematic underestimate of stellar rotation rates.
 These rates are particularly important to stellar evolutionary models and the evolution of the stars themselves.
-For a large sample, UV linear polarization with Polstar will provide rotation rates with extremely high precision compared to conventional methods (\textit{e.g.} optical spectral line fitting).
+For a large sample, UV linear polarization with Polstar will provide rotation rates with extremely high precision{\bf ,} compared to conventional methods (\textit{e.g.,} optical spectral line fitting).